astravant/digitalgarden/_notes/daily-notes.md

 -   What you can get paid for (your profession)
 -   [Ikigai: The Japanese Secret to a Long and Happy Life Might Just Help You Live a More Fulfilling Life](https://medium.com/thrive-global/ikigai-the-japanese-secret-to-a-long-and-happy-life-might-just-help-you-live-a-more-fulfilling-9871d01992b7)

 # February 7, 2021

 - "The best Founders we see at NFX know when to rethink the assumptions that they and everybody else have made about an area, technology, or market.
 This unlocks breakthrough thinking in order to make the seemingly impossible, possible." via [Anti-Patterns of 10x Thinking](https://www.nfx.com/post/anti-patterns-of-10x-thinking/?utm_medium=email&_hsmi=109515401&utm_content=109515401&utm_source=hs_email)

 ## Questions
 - What are potential systems to increase the spread of information?
 Better than the internet?
-- How can we share information more efficiently?
+- ==How can we share information more efficiently?
 How can we increase the quality of information?
 What are all the forms of information?
 Has this evolved over time?
-Or have we just created the technological capacity to quantify this information?
+Or have we just created the technological capacity to quantify this information?==

+# February 7, 2021

+> Doubt what you know, be curious about what you don’t, and update your views based on new data.

 # February 4, 2021

 - What is going to act as the base infrastructure and protocols for the metaverse?
 	- we are already fragmenting the metaverse in web3.0.
-	- is it going to start with gaming platforms? or can we take the employment route?
+	- is it going to start with gaming platforms?
 	- what about the cryptocurrencies of each platform.
 Is there going to be a single accepted currency?
 A tool or protocol that will easily process the transaction of different currencies...
 	- build an operating system? decentralized?

-> “Doubt what you know, be curious about what you don’t, and update your views based on new data.”

 # January 25, 2021